crhall-writing/crhall-writing.github.io/_poems/violins.md

 and I’ll finally get those chances I never had before
 suppose I asked you every pressing question
-that’s been on my mid since the beginning
+that’s been on my mind since the beginning
-would it make any difference this time?
+would there be something new we'd find?

 or would you hold me hostage again
 to your whims that work not